zuoweitan/localAI/README.md

 ## About this Repo

-This project is **currently closed-source** and this repository is only used for releasing binaries and discussing issues for now.

-This project is **completely free**.
+This project is **now open sourced and completely free**.
 Hope you enjoy it!

-**Will be open sourced later after organizing my code!**

 If you like it, please consider [sponsor](https://github.com/xororz/local-dream?tab=readme-ov-file#sponsorship) this project.